maddison-wells/portfolio.new/README.md

 ## Activity Log

+### Thursday 2nd May

+Added the illustration to the home and worked on responsiviness

 ### Wednesday 1st May

 Added a clipboard function so that my email address on the contacts page would be added to the users clipboard for ease of use.
 I personally don't like when you click on an email and it redirects you to a blank email.